 Parking: Across the street in the event lot

-June 5 – Come meet the organization that makes old bridges new again and finds them a new home…right here in Yorklyn!
+June 5 – Come meet the individuals who make old bridges new again and find them new homes … a few right here in Yorklyn!
 Presented by Workin’ Bridges.

-July 10 *Special Date* – The adventures to be enjoyed in the Steam Car hobby are vast and varied, and often cross generations.
-Hear from Carl Amsley about his father’s legacy and experiences during his years as part of the Steam Car community.
-Presented by Carl Amsley.
+July 10, 7:30pm *Note Special Date & Time* – The adventures to be enjoyed in the steam car hobby are vast and varied and often cross generations.
+Hear from Terry Amsley about his father, Carl Amsley, and his legacy and experiences during his years as part of the steam car community.
+Presented by Terry Amsley & Mike May.

 Past programs included: